 DON’T say too much

-The flip side of the previous point is revealing too much about yourself, and by this I mean taking about your personal life.
+The flip side of the previous point is revealing too much about yourself, and by this, I mean talking about your personal life.
 Keep it professional.
 As warm and congenial as your interviewer may be, don’t lapse into total informality.
 Even if you are asked to talk about yourself, use that as a platform to highlight personal attributes that are relevant to the job role.

 DON’T forget to ask questions